RobertLemmens/daedalus-engine/readme.md

 The engine is still in its early stages, but capable of making basic gameloops already.

-1. Create a gameloop by extending DaedalusLoop:
+1. Create a gameloop by implementing DaedalusLoop:

 ```java
 public class SandboxLoop implements DaedalusLoop {